civicrm/civicrm-dev-docs/docs/financial/OrderAPI.md

 Do not try to update the status of a contribution, for example to Completed to reflect a payment, either directly or through the Order API.
 Instead, do a call to the Payment API for an amount that will complete the required payment.
 This will transition the status of the contribution to Completed and related membership(s) to New or Current and event registration(s).

-As a best practice which we intend to require going forward, the `Order.create` should be called with a status of Pending.
+As a best practice the `Order.create` should be called with a status of Pending.
 Then a `Payment.create` should be called to record a payment.
+Calling Order.create without  "contribution_status_id": "Pending" id deprecated.

 ## Sample `Order.create` for Simple Contribution